-The ongoing COVID-19 pandemic and the efforts to mitigate it could materially affect our operations, as well as the business or operations of third parties with whom we conduct business.
+The COVID-19 pandemic and the efforts to mitigate it could materially affect our operations, as well as the business or operations of third parties with whom we conduct business.

-Our business and its operations, including but not limited to clinical development, sales and marketing efforts, supply chain operations, research and development activities, could be adversely affected by health epidemics, such as the ongoing COVID-19 pandemic, in regions where we have business operations, and such health epidemics could cause significant disruption in the operations of third parties upon whom we rely.
-We have implemented work-from-home policies for all employees, and have worked with Syneos to develop a process for our nationally field deployed resources that takes into account local conditions and their ability to safely and compliantly interact with customers.
-In cases where a live interaction is not feasible, we have trained and resourced our customer facing team to be able to engage with customers via virtual channels with approved resources.
+Our business and its operations, including but not limited to clinical development, sales and marketing efforts, supply chain operations, research and development activities, could be adversely affected by health epidemics, such as the COVID-19 pandemic, in regions where we have business operations, and such health epidemics could cause significant disruption in the operations of third parties upon whom we rely.
+We have implemented work-from-home policies for all headquarter employees.
 The effects of the COVID-19 pandemic may negatively impact productivity, disrupt our business, delay our clinical programs and timelines and adversely affect our commercialization and market acceptance of OLINVYK, the magnitude of which will depend, in part, on the length and severity of the restrictions and other limitations on our ability to conduct our business in the ordinary course.
 These and similar, and perhaps more severe, disruptions in our operations could negatively impact our business, operating results and financial condition.

 In addition, our clinical trials have been, and may continue to be, affected by the COVID-19 pandemic.
 Clinical site initiation and patient enrollment may be delayed due to prioritization of hospital resources toward the COVID-19 pandemic.
 Also, some patients may not be able to comply with clinical trial protocols if quarantines impede patient movement or interrupt healthcare services.
 Similarly, our ability to recruit and retain patients and principal investigators and site staff who, as healthcare providers, may have heightened exposure to COVID-19 and adversely impact our clinical trial operations.
-Limitations on global international travel may delay key trial activities, including necessary interactions with regulators, ethics committees and other important agencies and contractors.
+Limitations on global international travel and the impact of COVID-19 in other countries may delay key trial activities, including necessary interactions with regulators, ethics committees and other important agencies and contractors.
 We may be faced with limitations in employee resources that would otherwise be focused on the conduct of clinical trials, including because of sickness of employees or their families or the desire of employees to avoid contact with large groups of people.
 Any of the above could delay our planned clinical trials or prevent us from completing these clinical trials at all and harm our ability to obtain approval for our product candidates.